Published : 12/1/2021 14:49:31

 These are similar to a slide rule: they are completely stick shift, so they are perfect for those who don’t get confused easily when it comes to reading numbers and measures.
 They have no dial nor display, so reading must be calculated directly on the body (by lined increments): due to misinterpretation, they are hard to read.
 Still, they are sturdy and shock resistant, in addition to being less expensive than dial and digital models.

-This kind of calipers are relatively easy to use: they have a lined dial that shows the measurement, so that all you have to do is adding the slide measurement to have the exact and final measurement.
-Their cost is a little bit higher and they are less shock resistant compared to vernier ones, but they are perfect tools for those who need a professional and precise caliper without spending much.
+These kinds of calipers are relatively easy to use.
+They have a lined dial that shows the measurement value, which has to be added to the value of the slide in order to obtain the exact and final measurement.
+Their cost is a little bit higher and they are less shock resistant compared to vernier ones, but they are perfect tools for those who need a professional precision caliper without spending much.

-Whatever is the model you decide to pick, remember to avoid calipers made from plastic, because they are more likely to break after just a couple of uses.
-You should also avoid buying tools that are not smooth when in use, because this could slow down your work.
+Whether you choose a manual or a digital one, remember to avoid calipers made of plastic, because they are more likely to break after just a couple of uses.
+You should not also buy tools that are not smooth when in use, because this could slow down your work.